 Myth: It's only for manufacturing.

-Myth: It's only for companies and businesses.
+Myth: It's only for commercial businesses.

 Myth: It dictates exactly what you have to do and how.

 Which is good news.
-The overwhelming majority of standards are specific and highly prescriptive, but 9001 isn't.
-It's what's called a generic standard, meaning it can be used by any kind of business or organisation, small or large and in any field.
-You can use it to improve regardless of whether or not you decide to become certified.
+You see, the vast majority of standards are very specific and highly prescriptive, but 9001 isn't.
+It's what's called a generic standard, meaning it can be used by any kind of business or organisation, small, medium or large and in any field.
+You can use it to improve your system, regardless of whether or not you decide to become certified.

 What's the catch?